Elvis-562/Final.project/README.md

 memory usage: 21.0+ MB
 ```

-This shows us the number of columns and rows in the dataset.It also shows the number of values in each column.
+This shows us the number of columns and rows in the dataset.
+It also shows the number of values in each column.
 ```python
 df.describe()
 ```